zimolzak/active-learning/Readme.md

 First, it is time-consuming and hard to scale.
 Second, the adjudicated concept goes out-of-date as new database records are added.
 Finally, it is difficult for the end-user to understand, validate, or adapt the new database table that contains the final adjudicated concept.

-Machine learning presents a possible improved approach.
-The goal would to decrease the number of labels the user will need to provide, without sacrificing quality.

-**FIXME** Delete these?
-Active learning has been used in a number of fields in medicine, such as selecting mapping points in an electrophysiology study [Feng], screening citations to include in systematic reviews [Kontonatsios], clinical text processing [Kholghi] [Figueroa] [Nguyen], and phenotyping based on text and billing codes [Chen].
-Other refs: [Cohn] [Atlas] [Settles].

 Objective